marshmallow-code/marshmallow/README.rst

 Specifying Attributes
 ---------------------

-By default, serializers will marshal the object attributes that have the same name as the keys in ``FIELDS``.
+By default, serializers will marshal the object attributes that have the same name as the fields.
 However, you may want to have different field and attribute names.
 In this case, you can explicitly specify which attribute names to use.

 .. code-block:: python

     class UserSerializer(Serializer):
+        name = fields.String
-        FIELDS = {
+        email_addr = fields.String(attribute="email")
-            "name": fields.String,
-            'email_addr': fields.String(attribute="email"),
-            'date_created': fields.DateTime(attribute="created_at")
+        date_created = fields.DateTime(attribute="created_at")
-        }

 Nesting Serializers